bulzaiguard/Custom_Script/README.md

-!Nlist |  | prints notifications out (all the people that @ you that session) !Nlogger |  | toggles notificationlogger on and off (auto on) !Nreset |  | deletes all current notification (so you can start fresh)
+!Nlist |  | prints notifications out (all the people that @ you that session) !Nlogger |  | toggles notificationlogger on and off (auto on) !Nreset |  | deletes all current notification (so you can start fresh) !pettog |  | toggles automatic answering to pets !abletToPetCheck |  | enables checking for who can pet you (hardcoded and not working DON'T USE) !petmessage |  | changes your petmessage